-Under no circumstances can this file be assumed complete, and as always assume that this file is a baseline of its abilities, not a comprehensive coverage.
-Given that, based on statements made by Vigil, that the device itself may not know everything it can do, this warning should be kept uppermost in your thoughts.
+Under no circumstances can this file be assumed complete, and as always, assume that this file is a baseline of its abilities, not a comprehensive coverage.
+Given that, based on statements made by Vigil, the device itself may not know everything it can do; this warning should be kept uppermost in your thoughts.

 Formal Titles: According to it, the Vigilant Defender of the Majesty of the Holy Inusannon Empire.

 Nicknames: per MCM Shepard, 'Shiny.'

 Age and sex: Unknown.
 Presumed greater than one hundred thousand years.